How Do Ocean Currents Affect Weather Actually?

 I want to begin this article by citing two statistics regarding the ocean.
 Of the overall Earth’s surface, over 70% is covered by oceans.
 And around 97% of the Earth’s total water reserve is stored in the oceans.

 In this article, I’ll try to demonstrate how the currents of the great oceans affect the weather pattern around us.
 Don’t worry; it won’t be like the weather news.
 I’ll try to explain everything in the simplest possible terms.

 Oceans Act as Heat Retaining Body

 All the oceans of the world play a crucial role in keeping the planet warm.
 The land surfaces and the atmosphere around us absorb some portion of the sunlight.
 But the oceans absorb the lion’s share of the radiation.

-The oceans act as huge heat retaining body in the tropical region of the Earth.
+The oceans act as huge heat-retaining bodies in the tropical region of the Earth.
 The atmosphere also has a role to play in this process.
-Without the atmosphere, the heat absorbed by the oceans would radiate into the space after sunset very quickly.
+Without the atmosphere, the heat absorbed by the oceans would radiate into space after sunset very quickly.

 You should also know that the job of the oceans doesn’t stop at just absorbing the sun’s radiation.
 It also distributes the absorbed heat around the planet.